Parents/Guardians Choosing A School

 Choosing a School

-What are the different types of educational provision available for students with special educational needs?
+What are the different educational options for students with special educational needs?

-There are three types of provision to meet the educational needs of students in the Irish Education System.
+In the Irish system, there are three main types of educational provision to meet the needs of students.

 – Mainstream classes